pen-lang/pen/doc/src/references/language/modules.md

 ## Importing functions and types from modules

-In order to import functions and types from other modules, place [import statements](/references/language/syntax.md#import-statement) at the top of the current module.
+In order to import functions and types from other modules, place [import statements](/references/language/syntax.md#import-statement) at the top of modules.

 The first components in the statements are names of external packages you declare in [package configuration files][package-configuration] (`Foo`.)
-They are omitted if the imported modules are in the same packages.
+They are omitted if imported modules are in the same packages.
 The rest of the components are directory names where the modules exist (`Bar`) and the modules' filenames without their file extensions (`Baz` for `Baz.pen`.)

 ```pen
 import Foo'Bar'Baz